 Floor Tile: Commercial Edition

-Keep in mind that we do offer competitve and volume pricing for commercial projects and also have custom capabilities (with color, shape and size).
+Keep in mind that we do offer competitive and volume pricing for commercial projects and also have custom capabilities (with color, shape and size).
 Have questions about what might be best for your project?
 Don't hesitate to contact us!
 We're sharing commercial floor inspiration below, but if you want more, check out our Pinterest Board.

 A true testament to the durability and heirloom quality of our tile, the floor of the Monterey Bay Aquarium was installed 25 years ago and is holding strong, with roughly two million pairs of feet walking over it annually.

 Tile Shown: 6x6 tiles in a Custom Color at the Monterey Bay Aquarium.

 Restaurants, cafes or grocery stores can all be taken up a notch with a tile floor.
 Depending on location and building codes, we can also do a sanded finish with our tile colors, as you can see below:

-You can get colorful too.
 We love the mix of colors in the restaurant floor below.
-Try our 6" Triangles in a blend of your choice for a look like this.
+Go for 4" Triangles in a blend of your choice for a look like this.

 Doing a project in an office or work space?
 Our tile can do the job.
 Light Lab, a creative space, chose our tile for both its kitchen area, as well as the bathroom floors.

 We often tile multi-unit apartment buildings as well, from the kitchen backsplashes to the bathroom floors.
-If you're tiling bathroom floors, we recommend going for a smaller size or a choosing a matte finish or one of our Non-Slip Tile Colors for better grip in a damp environment.
+If you are tiling bathroom floors, we recommend going for a smaller size, choosing a matte finish or one of our Non-Slip Tile Colors for better grip in a damp environment.

 You can also go for a slight larger size for the majority of the bathroom floor and simply scale down in the shower pans: